Shocker! Fake Black Woman Rachel Dolezal Charged With Felony Theft, Faces 15 Years

 She reported her income was under $500 a month in child support.
 Yet, she deposited $83,924 into her bank account in several monthly installments between August 2015 and September 2017.
 She did not report it to the Department of Social and Health Services.

 She earned money as an artist and by giving speaking engagements.
+She can now do that in prison.